 We are God’s kingdom: by joining himself to us through the Spirit of Jesus, he makes our bodies his territory, changes our hearts to be loyal people, and dwells with us as our king.

 And this is why Paul writes in Ephesians 6:12 that “our struggle is not against blood and flesh, but against the rulers, against the authorities, against the world rulers of this present darkness, against the spiritual forces of wickedness in the heavenly places.”
 Since every Christian is literally a little piece of God’s kingdom, wherever we go we are a threat to Satan’s rule.
 It is our job to annex more pieces of his kingdom for God, through preaching the gospel—“for the weapons of our warfare are not of the flesh but have divine power to destroy strongholds.
-We destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ” (2 Corinthians 10:4–5).
+We destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Anointed” (2 Corinthians 10:4–5).

 Healing as inaugurated eschatology

 This brings us full circle to the two signs I noted as being indicative of the gospel going forth: exorcism and healing.
 If we are temples of the Holy Spirit, and if we ourselves are sacred space, the very kingdom of God on earth, then that explains why these particular signs always accompany the gospel.
 When you read accounts of missionaries, it’s always these two things: demons being cast out, and people being healed.